getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### How is the Sentry Integration different from personal Auth Tokens?

 Personal Auth Tokens are tokens a user can use to invoke APIs directly and have access to all the resources tied to that user.
-Sentry Integration Apps do not represent a single user, but rather make requests as “itself."
+Sentry Integration Apps do not represent a single user, but rather make requests as "itself."

 #### We use the Sentry API internally at our company.
 Should we switch to the Sentry Integration Platform?